-Title of Each Class of Securities to Be Registered Amount to be Registered Proposed Maximum Offering Price Per Unit Proposed Maximum Aggregate Offering Price Amount of Registration Fee Renewable Unsecured Subordinated Notes \$ 44,000,000 (1) \$ 44,000,000 \$ 3565.00 (2)
+Securities to Be Amount to be Proposed Maximum Proposed Maximum Amount of Registered Registered Offering Price Per Unit Aggregate Offering Price Registration Fee Renewable Unsecured Subordinated Notes \$ 30,000,000 (1) \$ 30,000,000 \$ 3565.00 (2)

-- The Renewable Unsecured Subordinated Notes will be issued in denominations selected by the purchasers in any amount equal to or exceeding (1)\$1,000. - A registration fee in the amount of \$3565.00 was paid concurrently with the initial filing of this registration statement on August 20, 2010.
-(2)
+(1) The Renewable Unsecured Subordinated Notes will be issued in denominations selected by the purchasers in any amount equal to or exceeding \$1,000.

+(2) A registration fee in the amount of \$3565.00 was paid concurrently with the initial filing of this registration statement on August 20, 2010.

-a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section determine.
-8(a), may
+The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.

-Consumer Portfolio Services, Inc.
+\$30,000,000 Consumer Portfolio Services, Inc.